viqueen/eslint-plugin-license-notice/README.md

 A collection of eslint rules needed to ensure **labset** open-source packages are structured in a consistent way.

 It comes with:

-- `license-notice` rule to enforce all source files include the relevant license header notice
+- `license-notice-rule` rule to enforce all source files include the relevant license header notice

 ### install it